 - Nutritional yeast flakes — We’ll add nutritional yeast flakes for flavor (here’s more on nutritional yeast flakes, including where to buy it)

 - Olive oil — adding a touch of olive oil adds tenderness and moisture to this plant-based chicken

 - Onion + garlic powder — this savory duo adds delicious flavor

 - Poultry seasoning — believe it or not, there is no poultry in poultry seasoning.
 It’s simply a delicious combination of spices

-- Vital wheat gluten — it’s quite possible you’e never worked with vital wheat gluten before, but it’s a simple flour-like substance used to create vegan meat products.
-You can find it at health food stores like Sprouts and Natural Grocers.
-I can find it in the health food section of my local grocery store too.
+- Vital wheat gluten — it’s quite possible you’ve never worked with vital wheat gluten before, but it’s a simple flour-like substance used to create vegan meat products.
+You can usually find it at health food stores like Sprouts and Natural Grocers or online.

-Once your vegan mock chicken is done, wrap the fillets in waxed paper or foil, or store in a sealable container.
-Keep this in the fridge for up to 4 or 5 days.
-Or they can be frozen for up to 2 – 3 months.
+Once your vegan mock chicken is done, wrap the fillets in waxed paper or foil, or store them in a sealable container.
+Keep this in the fridge for up to 4–5 days.
+Or they can be frozen for up to 2–3 months.

 Is Vital Wheat Gluten bad for you?

-Vital Wheat Gluten is a created when wheat flour is combined with water and kneaded to activate the gluten.
+Vital Wheat Gluten is created when wheat flour is combined with water and kneaded to activate the gluten.
 After that, the starches are rinsed away to reveal only the gluten.
-What’s left is vital wheat gluten, a relatively healthy, low carb, low calorie product that can be transformed into vegan meat.
+What’s left is vital wheat gluten, a relatively healthy, low carb, and low-calorie product that can be transformed into vegan meat.

 Vegan Chicken Fillets